santhoshpkumar/FindingLaneLinesOnTheRoad/README.md

 Removing lane shakiness: (averaging with priors)If we simply apply the image pipeline, the video feed has no prior knowledge of the frame before, and thus slight deviations are very obvious in the annotated output video.
 An easy fix is to average the current frame lines with the previous frame lines, and if one of the lanes isn’t computed properly, to substitute the prior working lane line.That way, in the next frame that a lane is detected, it can again be averaged with the older working line.

 HSL will be much more efficient in finding the yellow lane line

+Recommend you to use a higher degree polynomial to detect curves.

 ## Suiggested Reading to improve pipeline efficiency